Lady Avs rally from double-digit deficit to win finale over Friendship

 In Friendship’s 13-3 loss at Winfree Bryant on Tuesday, the Lady Commanders jumped to a 3-0 lead in the top of the second inning before the Lady Aviators turned momentum around with five in the bottom half.

-Cloe Smith and Deshea Oakley had two singles each for Friendship while Destiny Henderson and Allyson Stallworth singled and drove in a run apiece.
-Annabelle Cooksey also singled.
+Oakley and Cloe Smith had two singles each for Friendship while Stallworth and Destiny Henderson singled and drove in a run apiece.
+Cooksey also singled.

 Kristen Smith struck out two from the circle.